-- 1. The fast begins at 5:22 A.M. and ends at 7:05 P.M. - 2.
-All adult males and females over Bar / Bat Mitzvah are obligated to fast. - 3.
-Pregnant and Nursing women are exempt from fasting. - 4.
-A person who is ill [even if it is not serious] is not permitted to fast. - 5.
-One should not fast even if one only has a severe headache. - 6.
-Children under Bar / Bat Mitzvah do not need to fast even for a few hours.
-Nevertheless, they should not be given treats. - 7.
+- 1. The fast is on Wednesday, February 28th. - 2.
+The fast begins at 5:44 A.M. and ends at 6:55 P.M.
+Those who find fasting very difficult may eat at 6:41 P.M. - 3.
+All adult males and females over Bar/Bat Mitzvah are obligated to fast. - 4.
+Pregnant and Nursing women are exempt from fasting. - 5.
+A person who is ill [even if it is not serious] is not permitted to fast. - 6.
+One should not fast even if one only has a severe headache. - 7.
+Children under bar/bat Mitzvah do not need to fast even for a few hours.
+Nevertheless, they should not be given treats. - 8.
 You may take medications prescribed by a doctor.
-One, who has difficulty swallowing pills without water, may drink the amount of water required to swallow them. - 8.
+One, who has difficulty swallowing pills without water, may drink the amount of water required to swallow them. - 9.
 One may rinse the mouth only if bad taste causes discomfort.
-Only a small amount of liquid should be used while leaning forwards in order to minimize the chance of it being swallowed. - 9.
-One is permitted to eat before the fast, provided that one explicitly states before going to sleep that he/she plans to wake up early to eat before the fast begins. - 10.
-Bathing is permitted even with hot water. - 11.
-It is permitted to listen to music. - 12.
-The special "Aneinu" prayer is said during the Mincha Amida by those who are fasting. - 13.
-"Avinu Malkeinu" is said during Shacharis, but not during Mincha. - 14.
-Under normal circumstances, it is forbidden to eat or drink until after the Megillah reading, which begins at nightfall [7:05 P.M.] - 15.
-A person who is sick or weak because of the fast may eat and drink before the Megillah reading, after the fast is over. - 16.
-People who are attending a later Megillah reading may eat or drink after the fast is over.
+Only a small amount of liquid should be used while leaning forwards in order to minimize the chance of it being swallowed. - 10.
+One is permitted to eat before the fast, provided that one explicitly states before going to sleep that he/she plans to wake up early to eat before the fast begins. - 11.
+Bathing is permitted even with hot water. - 12.
+It is permitted to listen to music. - 13.
+The special "Aneinu" prayer is said during the Mincha Amida by those who are fasting. - 14.
+"Avinu Malkeinu" is said during Shacharis.
+It is not said at Mincha.